joe-irving/defundclimatechaos/demands.md

 {% include accordion-end.html %}

-{% include accordion-start.html title="People Not Profit - Democratise our futur" %}
+{% include accordion-start.html title="People Not Profit - Democratise our future" %}

 Together, through public ownership and direct democracy, we need to transform our energy and financial sectors to build a system that works for everyone and ensures green low-cost energy access for all.